 The symptoms of rhinophyma can cause anxiety and emotional distress for some people.
 In some cases, surgical treatment can improve appearance and help ease anxiety.
 However, the problem may reappear after treatment.

 There’s no known way to prevent rhinophyma.
-However, some factors can increase blood flow to the skin’s surface and aggravate rosacea, which is the underlying cause of rhinophyma.
-You may be able to slow the progression of symptoms by avoiding these triggers:
+However, some factors can increase blood flow to the surface of your skin and aggravate rosacea symptoms.
+Experts recommend avoiding these potential triggers in order to limit flare-ups:

 Educating yourself and others about the cause of rosacea or rhinophyma may help remove social stigmas around the disorder.
-Support groups and networks can connect you with others with who have rosacea.
+Support groups and networks can connect you with others who have rosacea.
 They may offer information about coping with the physical and emotional effects of the disorder.
 The NRS is the world’s largest support network for those with rosacea.
-You can also find more information at www.healthline.com/health/skin/rosacea.

 Written by: Anna Giorgi